christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 Why is there a need for another Consensus Protocol which offers equivalent fault-tolerance and performance characteristics as Paxos (does it?
 Cite proof here)?
 The main caveat of Paxos is the difficulty to understand the protocol, which makes it a challenge both for work in academia building on Paxos and for developers who want to implement the protocol and adapt it to their use case (see the [previous section on Paxos](#sec:paxos)).
 This inhibits progress in these areas and hampers discourse.
 In fact, Raft is a consensus protocol that was explicitly designed as an alternative to the Paxos family of algorithms to solve this understandability issues of how consensus can be achieved.

 There are some other main differences in the protocol, which are handled in [Main Differences to Paxos](#sec:raft-vs-paxos).

+TODO in essential the same class of protocol as Paxos (state machine consensus).
+It only adds understandability.
+In academia/literature, both are oftentimes referenced together or interchangeable when discussing consistency and consensus

 ...
 The author of raft even uses a visual and interactive game to teach the protocol (TODO link)
 - Secret Lives of Data (show images and reference the page)